wp-plugins/geodirectory/readme.txt

 * Our optimized database structure allows for hundreds of thousands of businesses to be listed.
 * GeoDirectory is 100% WPML compatible for multilanguage directories.
 * GeoDirectory is multisite compatible.
-* New Theme Compatibility admin page to make it easier to set GD to properly work with any theme.
+* NEW - Theme Compatibility admin page to make it easier to set GD to properly work with any theme.
-* New set of Shortcodes available
+* NEW - set of Shortcodes available
-* New Yelp Like Best of Widget
+* NEW - Yelp Like Best of Widget
+* NEW - CSV bulk lisiting Import/Export/re-Import and update!

 = GDF - Directory Theme Framework =